SCOPE OF THIS CHAPTER

-If the files cannot be identified the request for subject access, and information regarding all archives searched, CICP will write to the person who has made the Subject Access Request to inform them that despite searches their information cannot be found.
+If the files cannot be identified the request for subject access, and information regarding all archives searched, the Children's Contact Centre will write to the person who has made the Subject Access Request to inform them that despite searches their information cannot be found.
 This will be recorded on the case file.
 This information will be passed to the data protection team.

 2.2 Responding to a Subject Access Request

-Within 40 calendar days of making a written subject access request the applicant is entitled to be provided with such information as the Department holds which is personal to him/her and can be disclosed.
+Within 1 month of making a written subject access request the applicant is entitled to be provided with such information as the Department holds which is personal to them and can be disclosed.

-Meeting the 40 calendar day deadline will be the responsibility of the individual service areas and will be monitored by the Data Protection Team.
-If you think it is not possible to complete a SAR within the 40 day timeframe then let the then let the Data Protection Team as well as the person making the request know as soon as possible.
+Meeting the 1 month deadline will be the responsibility of the individual service areas and will be monitored by the Data Protection Team.
+If you think it is not possible to complete a SAR within the 1 month timeframe then let the then let the Data Protection Team as well as the person making the request know as soon as possible.